aws/aws-parallelcluster/docs/configuration.rst

 encrypted
 """""""""
-Whether or not the file system will be encrypted.
+Determines if the file system will be encrypted.

 Defaults to false. ::